gweaver15/gweaver15/README.md

 My name is Garrett Weaver and I'm a Software Engineer based in Northeast Ohio looking for my next role in tech.
 I have a strong background in Java, with experience in Python, Javascript, HTML/CSS, and SQL.
 I also have significant cloud experience from my time at the J.M.
 Smucker Company and from passing the [AWS Certified Cloud Practitioner exam](https://cp.certmetrics.com/amazon/en/public/verify/credential/b85f8698f4bb41fe811cdb78e10f9176).

+I use my Github to experiment with new technologies/frameworks/languages as well as a launchpad for any deployed applications.
+Almost everything here is a work in progress as I'm iterating and tweaking over time.

 ## 🌱 Currently Working On ...

 - **Cloud Applications**: I'm building a new cloud-based project to improve my own skills with various AWS services.